hectorip/personal_ai_board/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Configuration Details

+For detailed configuration options and advanced setup, see [Configuration Guide](docs/CONFIGURATION.md).

 ## Troubleshooting

 ### Common Issues

 1. **"No LLM provider configured"**
-   - Make sure OPENAI_API_KEY is set
+   - Make sure at least one API key is set (OPENAI_API_KEY, ANTHROPIC_API_KEY, or GOOGLE_API_KEY)
-   - Check your configuration file
+   - Check your `.env` file or environment variables
+   - Verify `.env` file is in the current directory
+   - Use `./personal-ai-board --test-config` to validate configuration

 2. **Database connection errors**
    - Ensure SQLite3 is installed